Focused on advancing clean energy systems

 LMT offers:

-A broad range of research and development on magnetic and superconducting materials
+A broad range of research and development on superconducting magnets and for large scale energy, health and research systems

-Lupine is the sole-source world-wide for technical expertise in optical fiber sensors for high temperature superconducting (HTS) magnets.
+Lupine is a world-wide leader for technical expertise in optical fiber sensors for high temperature superconducting (HTS) magnets.

 The commercial markets for the enhanced optical fiber low temperature sensing technology are those that benefit from the use of superconducting magnets.

-• Advanced motors and generators for defense applications and wind generation
+• Advanced motors and generators for wind generation and propulsion

 Our Team